amogorkon/stay/README.md

 inserting the content of the file "include-test" at the line currently being parsed.
 Be aware that if the exact same line is part of the file being inserted, this will result in a recursion and possibly an infinite loop!
-However, if include has not been passed into the Parser as valid command, only an error may be logged while the content of the file is still valid for parsers without the command.
+However, if include has not been passed into the Parser as valid command, only an error may be logged while the rest of the content of the file is still valid for all intents and purposes.
-Multiple commands also can be concatenated (piped) with the results of the first passed into the next:
+Multiple commands also can be concatenated (piped) with the results of the first passed into the next as input:

 	% cmd1 args11 args12 % cmd2 args21 args 22